stanford-policylab/opp/data_readme.md

 ### 2023 Data Refresh

-We are releasing refreshed data for eleven locations:
+We are releasing 2.8 million additional stops for the following locations:
 * Mesa, AZ,
 * Aurora, CO,
 * Chicago, IL,